wordpress-developer-suite/generator-microcebus/app/templates/_README.md

 **5. Fix permissions**

-Add to your wp-config.php to force the direct filesystem method
+Add this to your wp-config.php to force the direct filesystem method
 ```
 define('FS_METHOD', 'direct');
 ```